Place attachment: Space planning

 An understanding of the psychological factors responsible for place attachment is important for the effective development of place loyalty that allows cities and towns to flourish.
 Additionally, successful places address the needs or maintain the cultural integrities and meanings that communities have placed upon them.
 More specifically, additions of buildings or monuments and creation of outdoor recreational spaces must be well-aligned with a community’s place attachment to prevent backlash from inhabitants that do not agree with the intended land developments.

 Senior communities

 Environmental press is often considered with elderly populations transitioning into assisted living or senior communities.
 Improving the overall community psychology and sense of community can allow place attachment to develop for both individuals and groups.
 Developing new place attachment is usually more difficult with increased age, and as a result, recently transitioned senior adults and senior communities are popular subjects for research in order to test the efficacy of various community-building techniques, such as celebrations and neighborhood political organizations.

+In addition to environmental press, place attachment in senior communities is heavily influenced by subjective dimensions of well-being, such as autonomy, control, and a sense of identity.
+Studies show that place attachment can mitigate the negative impacts of low economic status on well-being by providing emotional support, self-esteem, and mutual respect.
+For instance, social interactions within the community, including neighborhood activities and leisure in green spaces, have been found to increase place attachment, particularly for low-income seniors.
+Furthermore, a strong sense of place attachment can help reduce the detrimental effects of environmental stressors and improve overall mental health and quality of life among elderly individuals.